buchi-labortechnik-ag/buchi-ds-blog.github.io/content/posts/ds-at-buchi/index.md

 <!--more-->

-## About BUCHI
+## About BÜCHI

-BUCHI is a world-leading supplier of laboratory technology solutions for research and development, quality assurance, and production for various industries, including pharmaceuticals, chemicals, food & feed, beverage, environmental analysis, and academia.
+BÜCHI is a world-leading supplier of laboratory technology solutions for research and development, quality assurance, and production for various industries, including pharmaceuticals, chemicals, food & feed, beverage, environmental analysis, and academia.

 What started as a craftsman’s workshop over 80 years ago has grown into a global glass, mechatronics, and technology company offering fully automated laboratory technology solutions, proprietary software, and application expertise.